C# Generic Methods

 }

 In the above example, we have declared a Swap generic method.
-In that method we have declared a Type argument after the method name <T>.
-T is the type argument.
-In the main method, we pass Swap method with <int> type argument.
-That means, we can only pass parameters of int types.
-We declared two int parameters and pass into the Swap method.
+In that method, we have declared a type argument after the method name, <T>.
+T is the type of argument.
+In the main method, we pass the Swap method with an <int> type argument.
+That means we can only pass parameters of int types.
+We declared two integer parameters and passed them into the swap method.

 Generic Methods and Generic Classes

-Generic method type parameter hides the type parameter of Generic classes.
-CLR will not issue any warnings or errors, when we use the same type parameter name with both generic method and generic class.
+The generic method type parameter hides the type parameter of generic classes.
+CLR will not issue any warnings or errors when we use the same type parameter name with both generic methods and generic classes.

 public class Helper<T>